H4mdiSp4rda/GNScraper/README.md

   `python script.py --scrap EN auto`
 - `--query`: Use this argument to query the MongoDB collection and retrieve stored data.
 - `--purge`: Clear (purge) the MongoDB collection and remove all data by using this argument.
+- `--classify`: Classify the news articles in MongoDB and add a label (Real news/Fake news) to each one.